-The problem of updating [5], [20], [23], [25], [37], [43], synthesizing [12] and checking [34] SDN policies [30] as well as routes [24] has also been studied intensively.
-In their seminal work, Reitblatt et al. [37] initiated the study of network updates providing strong, per-packet consistency guarantees, and the authors also presented a 2-phase commit protocol.
-This protocol also forms the basis of the distributed control plane implementation in [5].
-Per-packet consistency is a relatively strong requirement that fulfills many other properties (including loop-freedom), but it comes at the cost of requiring a twophase update mechanism that incurs substantial delay between the two phases and doubles flow entries temporarily [42].
-Mahajan and Wattenhofer [25] started investigating a hierarchy of weaker transient consistency properties, in particular also loopfreedom, for a single policy update.
+In their seminal work, Reitblatt et al. [47] initiated the study of network updates providing strong, per-packet consistency guarantees, and the authors also presented a 2-phase commit protocol.
+This protocol also forms the basis of the distributed control plane implementation in [7].
+Per-packet consistency is a relatively strong requirement that fulfills many other properties (including loop-freedom), but it comes at the cost of requiring a two-phase update mechanism that incurs substantial delay between the two phases and doubles flow entries temporarily [53].
+Mahajan and Wattenhofer [34] started investigating a hierarchy of weaker transient consistency properties, also introducing node-reordering algorithms for loop-freedom, for a single policy update.
 In their paper, Mahajan and Wattenhofer proposed an algorithm to "greedily" select a maximum number of edges which can be used early during the policy installation process.
-There also exist first results on consistent update schedules minimizing the number of update rounds [22].
-The measurement studies in [18] and [43] provide empirical evidence for the non-negligible time and high variance of node updates, motivating their and our work.
-Our work builds upon [25], in the sense that we extend the study of loopfree network updates to multiple concurrent policy updates.
+This study was recently refined in [2, 12, 13], where several hardness results and approximation algorithms are presented; these papers however focus on the objective of maximizing the number of simultaneous updates.
+There also exist first results on consistent update schedules minimizing the number of update rounds [3, 8, 24, 31, 52, 55].
+The measurement studies in [27] and [54] provide empirical evidence for the non-negligible time and high variance of node updates, motivating their and our work.

+Our work builds upon [34], in the sense that we extend the study of loop-free network updates to multiple concurrent policy updates.
 The goal of minimizing the number of switch interactions renders the underlying algorithmic problem different in nature.
 To the best of our knowledge, we are the first to consider this extension.

-More recently, researchers have also started investigating consistent updates for networks which include middleboxes and network functions [11].
-Ludwig et al. [21] presented update protocols which maintain security critical properties such as waypointing, via a firewall, in a transiently consistent manner.
-Ghorbani and Godfrey [8] argue that in the context of network function virtualization, stronger consistency properties are required, and Zhou et al. [42] presented a general approach to enforce customizable consistency properties in SDNs.
+More recently, researchers have also started investigating consistent updates for networks which include middleboxes and network functions [18].
+Ludwig et al. [30] presented update protocols which maintain security critical properties such as waypointing, via a firewall, in a transiently consistent manner.
+Ghorbani and Godfrey [15] argue that in the context of network function virtualization, stronger consistency properties are required, and Zhou et al. [53] presented a general approach to enforce customizable consistency properties in SDNs.

-Finally, we note that from a technical perspective, our work is also related to Middendorfs "supersequence runs" [28]: However, if in each input sequence each letter from the alphabet appears at most once (and that is the only case we are interested in in this paper), the minimal run supersesequence is equivalent to shortest common supersequence, and hence the model does not provide us with additional insights.
-Also the polynomial-time algorithms presented in [28] for scenarios where the alphabet size is 2, does not have relevant implications for our work as it would concern networks of size two.
+Finally, we note that from a technical perspective, our work is also related to Middendorfs "supersequence runs" [38]: However, if in each input sequence each letter from the alphabet appears at most once (and that is the only case we are interested in this paper), the minimal run supersesequence is equivalent to shortest common supersequence, and hence the model does not provide us with additional insights.
+Also the polynomial-time algorithms presented in [38] for scenarios where the alphabet size is 2, does not have relevant implications for our work as it would concern networks of size two.
+Bibliographic Note.
+An early version of this paper was presented at the IFIP DSN 2016 conference [10].

-VI.
+VII.
 CONCLUSION

-Over the last years, even tech-savvy companies such as GitHub, Amazon, GoDaddy, etc. have reported major issues with their network, due to misconfigurations and including loops [9], [13], [29], [41].
+Over the last years, even tech-savvy companies such as GitHub, Amazon, GoDaddy, etc. have reported major issues with their network, due to misconfigurations and including loops [16, 20, 39, 51].
 Given the increasing importance computer networks play today, this is worrying.